-Tree of the Year 2017 terms and conditions
+Tree of the Year 2019

 A Tree Care Award could help cover the cost of necessary tree work such as:

-• tree surves or professional management advice
+- Tree surveys or professional management advice

-• tree work such as pruning, fencing, haloing, mulching for root protection and/or removal or management of competing vegetation
+- Tree work such as pruning, fencing, haloing, mulching for root protection and/or removal or management of competing vegetation

 Or it could help prescribe a more prosperous future for your tree, e.g. by:

-• providing interpretive or educational materials, signage or digital information that generates support for the tree
+- Providing interpretive or educational materials, signage or digital information that generates support for the tree

-• enabling community engagement activities directly related to supporting and protecting the tree
+- Enabling community engagement activities directly related to supporting and protecting the tree

-Competition Terms and Conditions
+Competition terms and conditions

 These Competition Terms and Conditions are subject to any other terms and conditions provided to you or to which you are referred at the time of entering the competition.

 - You must be a UK resident aged 18 or over

-• Votes must be submitted electronically using the online entry form
+- Entries must be submitted electronically using the online entry form

 - Use of a false name or address will result in disqualification

 - Entries that are incomplete or illegible will not be valid and deemed void

 Start date and closing date